From Resorts to Retreats: The Rise of Wellness Hospitality

 - Create psychological safety through presence and pacing

-For partners, selecting the right practitioners is critical.
-Alignment, experience, and emotional intelligence matter just as much as credentials.
+For partners, choosing the right practitioners is essential.
+Their values, experience, and emotional skills are just as important as their qualifications.

-This is where platforms like Heallist play a key role—connecting destinations with vetted practitioners who understand how to work within retreat and hospitality environments.
+This is where platforms like Heallist are important.
+They connect destinations with trusted practitioners who know how to work in retreat and hospitality settings.

 Technology’s Role in the New Wellness Hospitality